krashanoff/fftp/README.md

 # fftp

 `fftp` is the "Fast File Transport Protocol".
-It transfers files quickly between computers on a network with low overhead.
+It transfers files quickly between computers on a network with the absolute minimum overhead possible while keeping the transaction secure between parties and without destroying data integrity.

 ## Motivation